 - Families can enjoy the Family Naturalists series and Family Vermicomposting.

-- For adults, there are programs on Introduction to Invasive Plants, Tree Identification, Creating a Backyard Habitat, Introduction to Rain Barrels and Rain Gardens, the Lifelong Learner Series, and guided hikes and mini-programs for developmentally disabled adults.
+- Adults programs include Introduction to Invasive Plants, Tree Identification, Creating a Backyard Habitat, Introduction to Rain Barrels and Rain Gardens, the Lifelong Learner Series

-- Each month features a different theme with interactive learning, a touch table and related make-n-take craft.
+- Each month features a different theme with interactive learning, a touch table, and related make-and-take craft.

 We do green building tours free of charge.
-Groups larger than three, please call ahead.
+Please call ahead for groups larger than three.

 Looking for great group programs and field trip destinations?
 We offer educational programs focusing on wetland science adapted to standard course of study.
 Browse our group program options below: